top of page

 Sleeping Bags

 This is the sleeping bag that comes with me on 90% of my trips.
-I actually have the 0 degrres F version, but wasn't able to find it to link!
 It's super warm, packs down really well, and has a smooth zipper.
 I love the hood which holds my camp pillow in place throughout the night.
 This will hold you over easily in three seasons and can get you through winter with the right layers!

 This was my first sleeping bag and great for those on a budget that don't need anything crazy insulated just yet.
 This bag kept me warm through temperatures down into the 50's, but anything colder required lots of layers or another blanket (I'm a super cold sleeper).